eclau/coursera-datascience/012-getdata/assignment/README.md

 The purpose of this project is to prepare the raw set of data into a tidy data format which can be used later for analysis.

 ## Requirement
-* Please download and unzip and accompanying 'UCI HAR Dataset.zip' before executing run_analysis.R
+* Please download and unzip the accompanying 'UCI HAR Dataset.zip' before executing run_analysis.R
 * R code requires the following libraries to be installed:
   * dplyr
   * plyr